Skip to main content

 I'm pleased to confirm that Kent County Council has taken ownership of the strip of land needed to create the new pavement south of Blacksole Bridge.
 As such, the plans to create a safe pedestrian crossing over Margate Road from the Talmead estate side are now at an advanced stage and work will begin speaking to local residents and preparing the site for construction stage.
 Once completed, this will be a major boost for local residents who regularly use this walking route.

-Dan Watkins Conservative Campaigner
+Dan Watkins Herne Bay Councillor and Conservative Campaigner

 Footer